ruddfawcett/HabitRPG-GitHub/README.md

 ###MySQL:

-Use the SQL file located in `mysql/import.sql` to clone the database structure into a MySQL database service such as [SQLBuddy](http://sqlbuddy.com/) or [phpMyAdmin](http://www.phpmyadmin.net/home_page/).
-**Don't forget to start MySQL on your localhost, though!**

 The process above is fairly straight forward, and all you know have to do to be able to interact with the database is to copy `scripts/connect_example.php` to `scripts/connect.php` and set your host values in `scripts/connect.php`.
-Don't worry, it's in the `.gitignore` file.
+Don't worry, it's in the `.gitignore` file so you won't accidentally upload your credentials.

 **Table Structure, users:**
 <table>